mp-iconsys/S-Rest-API/README.md

 ## REST API Breakdown

-In short, the comms were left largely untouched.
 From a functional perspective there's no difference between an HTTP and a REST request beyond standard conventions.
-In fact, REST communicates via http protocols so in a sense it's a simple extension of what's already implemented.
+In fact, REST communicates via the http protocol so in a sense it's a simple extension of what's already implemented.

 For a detailed breakdown of the HTTP protocol see:
 * [w3.org](https://www.w3.org/Protocols/HTTP/1.1/rfc2616bis/draft-lafon-rfc2616bis-03.html)